vsaraswati/econometrics/README.md

 # econometrics
-School assignments and other projects
+Class assignments and other miscelaneous projects